Newsroom2025-02-18T09:24:00+00:00

 Footnotes:

-Highs of 15 degrees in today in Edinburgh and 18 degrees in Northampton.
+Highs today of 3 degrees in Bradford and 4 degrees in Aberdeen.

 Be part of the MMB.
 Thoughts on this week’s content, or interviews you’ve seen, heard, or (best of all) done.
 We’re @insideedgemedia or just reply to this email.